browserengineering/book/book/embeds.md

 untrusted page into your own page, and the reverse, where an attacker embeds your page into their own, malicious one.
-In both cases, we want to protect your page from any security or privacy risks caused by the other frame.^[Web sites can protect themselves from being iframed via the `X-Frame-Options` header.]
+In both cases, we want to protect your page from any security or privacy risks caused by the other frame.^[Websites can protect themselves from being iframed via the `X-Frame-Options` header.]

 The starting point is that cross-origin iframes can't access each